-Anti-takeover provisions in our amended and restated certificate of incorporation and amended and restated bylaws, as they will be in effect upon closing of this offering, and Delaware law might discourage, delay or prevent a change in control of our company or changes in our management and, therefore, depress the market price of our common stock.
+Anti-takeover provisions in our amended and restated certificate of incorporation and amended and restated bylaws and Delaware law might discourage, delay or prevent a change in control of our company or changes in our management and, therefore, depress the market price of our common stock.

-Our amended and restated certificate of incorporation and amended and restated bylaws, as they will be in effect upon closing of this offering, will contain provisions that could depress the market price of our common stock by acting to discourage, delay or prevent a change in control of our company or changes in our management that the stockholders of our company may deem advantageous.
+Our amended and restated certificate of incorporation and amended and restated bylaws contain provisions that could depress the market price of our common stock by acting to discourage, delay or prevent a change in control of our company or changes in our management that the stockholders of our company may deem advantageous.
 These provisions, among other things:

-- establish a classified board of directors so that not all members of our board are elected at one time: - permit only the board of directors to establish the number of directors and fill vacancies on the board: - provide that directors may only be removed "for cause" and only with the approval of two-thirds of our stockholders; - authorize the issuance of "blank check" preferred stock that our board could use to implement a stockholder rights plan (also known as a "poison pill");

-- eliminate the ability of our stockholders to call special meetings of stockholders; - prohibit stockholder action by written consent, which requires all stockholder actions to be taken at a meeting of our stockholders; - prohibit cumulative voting; - authorize our board of directors to amend the bylaws; - establish advance notice requirements for nominations for election to our board or for proposing matters that can be acted upon by stockholders at annual stockholder meetings; and - require a super-majority vote of stockholders to amend some provisions described above.
+- establish a classified board of directors so that not all members of our board are elected at one time; - permit only the board of directors to establish the number of directors and fill vacancies on the board; - provide that directors may only be removed "for cause" and only with the approval of two-thirds of our stockholders; - authorize the issuance of "blank check" preferred stock that our board could use to implement a stockholder rights plan (also known as a "poison pill"); - eliminate the ability of our stockholders to call special meetings of stockholders; - prohibit stockholder action by written consent, which requires all stockholder actions to be taken at a meeting of our stockholders; - prohibit cumulative voting; - authorize our board of directors to amend the bylaws; - establish advance notice requirements for nominations for election to our board or for proposing matters that can be acted upon by stockholders at annual stockholder meetings; and - require a super-majority vote of stockholders to amend some provisions described above.

-In addition, Section 203 of the General Corporation Law of the State of Delaware (DGCL), prohibits a publicly-held Delaware corporation from engaging in a business combination with an interested stockholder, generally a person which together with its affiliates owns, or within the last three years has owned, 15% of our voting stock, for a period of three years after the date of the transaction in which the person became an interested stockholder, unless the business combination is approved in a prescribed manner
+In addition, Section 203 of the General Corporation Law of the State of Delaware (DGCL), prohibits a publicly-held Delaware corporation from engaging in a business combination with an interested stockholder, generally a person which together with its affiliates owns, or within the last three years has owned, 15% of our voting stock, for a period of three years after the date of the transaction in which the person became an interested stockholder, unless the business combination is approved in a prescribed manner.